BrainhackMTL/psy6983_2021/content/en/modules/python_data_analysis/index.md

 The prerequisites to take this module are:

 * You should already have everything installed for this module!
+* We will be using Jupyter Notebook which is a web application that allows you to create and share documents that contain live code, equations, visualizations and explanatory text.

 Contact Andréanne Proulx if you have questions on this module, or if you want to check that you completed successfully all the exercises.